-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES decisions about whether and how to seek public participation on policy statements on a document-by-document or agency-by-agency basis.
-11 A government-wide requirement for inviting written input from the public on policy statements is not recommended, unless confined to the very most extraordinary documents.
-12 This is a function both of the complex cost-benefit considerations noted above and the fact that broad mandates for written public input on policy statements can result in two additional unintended consequences.
+Choosing a level and means of public participation that is appropriate to a policy statement's likely impact and is practicable requires consideration of several factors.
+Given the complexity of these factors and their tendency to vary with context, it is appropriate to make decisions about whether or how to seek public participation on policy statements on a document-by-document or agency-by-agency basis.
+A government-wide requirement for inviting written input from the public on policy statements is not recommended, unless confined to the most extraordinary documents.
+This is a function both of the complex cost-benefit considerations noted above and the fact that broad mandates for written public input on policy statements can result in two additional unintended consequences.
 First, a broad mandate applied to a resource-strapped agency may cause the agency to fail to process and incorporate comments and instead leave many policy statements in published "draft" form indefinitely, which may at least partly defeat the purpose of participation and cause stakeholder confusion.
 Second, a broad mandate may so legitimize policy statements in the eyes of the agency that such statements could end up largely supplanting legislative rulemaking.

-RECOMMENDATION Policy Statements Should Not Bind the Public - 1.
-An agency should not use a policy statement to create a standard binding on the public, that is, as a standard with which noncompliance may form an independent basis for action in matters that determine the rights and obligations of any member of the public. - 2.
-An agency should afford members of the public a fair opportunity to argue for lawful approaches other than those put forward by the policy statement or for modification or rescission of the policy statement. - 3.
-Although a policy statement should not bind an agency as a whole, it is sometimes appropriate for an agency, as an internal agency management matter, to direct some of its employees to act in conformity with a policy statement.
-But the agency should ensure 11 Some agencies have adopted procedural rules requiring solicitation of written input from the public for large and well-defined categories of their policy statements, whereas others have undertaken such solicitations on a decentralized, ad hoc basis.
+12 Some agencies have adopted procedural rules requiring solicitation of written input from the public for large and well-defined categories of their policy statements, whereas others have undertaken such solicitations on a decentralized, ad hoc basis.
 Parrillo, supra note 6, at 167-68.

-12 The Office of Management and Budget's Good Guidance Practices calls for pre-adoption public comment on "economically significant" guidance documents, but this appears to cover only a very small number of documents.
-See id., at 167-71.
+13 The Office of Management and Budget's Good Guidance Practices calls for pre-adoption public comment on "economically significant" guidance documents, but this appears to cover only a very small number of documents.
+See id. at 167-71 (citing Final Bulletin for Agency Good Guidance Practices, supra note 8, 72 Fed.
+Reg. at 3439-40).